Biophotonics: Gas lasers

 Other commercial gas lasers like carbon dioxide, carbon monoxide, nitrogen, oxygen, xenon-ion, excimer or metal vapor lasers have no or only very minor importance in biophotonics.

-Major advantage of gas lasers in biophotonics is their fixed wavelength, their perfect beam quality and their low linewidth/high coherence.
+A major advantage of using gas lasers in biophotonics is their fixed wavelength, their perfect beam quality and their low linewidth/high coherence.
 Argon ion lasers can also operate in multi-line mode.
-Major disadvantage are high power consumption, generation of mechanical noise due to fan cooling and limited laser powers.
+However, they also require high power consumption, generate significant mechanical noise due to fan cooling, and have limited laser powers.
 Key suppliers are Coherent, CVI/Melles Griot, JDSU, Lasos, LTB and Newport/Spectra Physics.

 Diode lasers

-The most commonly integrated laser diodes, which are used for diode lasers in biophotonics are based either on GaN or GaAs semiconductor material.
+The most commonly integrated laser diodes that are used for diode lasers in biophotonics are based either on GaN or GaAs semiconductor material.
 GaN covers a wavelength spectrum from 375 to 488 nm (commercial products at 515 have been announced recently) whereas GaAs covers a wavelength spectrum starting from 635 nm.

-Most commonly used wavelengths from diode lasers in biophotonics are: 375, 405, 445, 473, 488, 515, 640, 643, 660, 675, 785 nm.
+The most commonly used wavelengths from diode lasers in biophotonics are: 375, 405, 445, 473, 488, 515, 640, 643, 660, 675 and 785 nm.

-Laser Diodes are available in 4 classes:
+Laser diodes are available in 4 classes: